 Richard W. Siegel

-Robert W Hunt Professor , Materials Science and Engineering
+Robert W Hunt Professor (retired) , Materials Science and Engineering

-Richard W. Siegel has been the Robert W. Hunt Professor of Materials Science and Engineering at Rensselaer Polytechnic Institute since June 1995, and was Department Head from 1995 to 2000.
-Dr. Siegel was the founding Director of both the Rensselaer Nanotechnology Center (2001-15) and the US National Science Foundation funded Nanoscale Science and Engineering Center for Directed Assembly of Nanostructures (2001-13).
+Richard W. Siegel PhD was the Robert W. Hunt Professor of Materials Science and Engineering at Rensselaer Polytechnic Institute from June 1995 through his retirement from RPI at the end of December 2021, He was Department Head from 1995 to 2000, and the founding Director of both the Rensselaer Nanotechnology Center (2001-15) and the US National Science Foundation funded Nanoscale Science and Engineering Center for Directed Assembly of Nanostructures (2001-13).
 He was graduated from Williams College in 1958 with an AB degree in physics and received an MS degree in physics in 1960 and a PhD degree in metallurgy in 1965 from the University of Illinois in Urbana.
 After two years of postdoctoral materials research at Cornell University, Siegel served on the faculty of the State University of New York at Stony Brook (1966-76) in the Department of Materials Science.
 He was a research scientist in the Materials Science Division at Argonne National Laboratory from 1974 to 1995, serving most of that time as group leader and research program manager in the areas of metal physics or defects in metals.

 Dr. Siegel has been a visiting professor in Germany, Israel, India, Switzerland, Japan and China, and has been active in local, national, and international professional organizations.
 He was a member (2003-09) of the Nanotechnology Technical Advisory Group of the US President’s Council of Advisors on Science and Technology.
 He chaired the World Technology Evaluation Center worldwide study of nanostructure science and technology (1996-98) for the US government that led in 2001 to the US National Nanotechnology Initiative, was chairman of the Long-Range Planning Committee and a Councillor of the Materials Research Society, and is a past chairman (1992-96) of the International Committee on Nanostructured Materials.
 Siegel earlier served on the US National Materials Advisory Board Committee on Materials with Sub-Micron Sized Microstructures and was co-chairman of the Study Panel on Clusters and Cluster-Assembled Materials for the US Department of Energy.
 He has been active in community service as well.
 From 1983 to 1991 he served on the Governing and Executive Boards of the two-county wide DuPage/West Cook Regional Special Education Association in Illinois and also as an elected member of the Hinsdale Township High School District 86 Board of Education, serving from 1987 to 1991 as President of the Board.